lifangchen2021/ResoFox/README.md

 By matching the input parameters shown in the figure, users can replicate and compare the simulated diffraction patterns of silver powder (AgLaZ) using both tools.

-McStas also provides sample materials; the example shown is a powder sample (`Ag.LaZ`).
+McStas also provides sample materials; the example shown is a powder sample (`Ag.laZ`).
 To test different materials, users can simply change the sample name in the `sample` field of the McStas interface.
 The outputs from FCC and BCC lattice types can then be directly compared.

 ![Sample Image](docs/samples.png)